Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Simulation Results

 \subsection{Simulation Settings}

 In the simulations, the number $M$ of UCA antenna elements is set as $5$.
-The speed of light $c\!=\!3\times {{10}^{8}}\text{m/s}$.
+The speed of light $c=3\times {{10}^{8}}\text{m/s}$.
 The received signals are linear frequency modulated signals with ${{f}_{0}}=30\text{GHz}$, which are converted to analytic signals.
 The bandwidth $B$ of them and the sampling rate $f_\text{S}$ are respectively set as $9\text{GHz}$ and $11.25\text{GHz}$, and the sampling duration is ${{t}_{0}}=10\mu\text{s}$.
-Besides, the radius of UCA is set as $r=c/(4({{f}_{0}}+B/2)\sin (\pi /M))$.
-We consider the scenario with approximately coherent signals, i.e., the same signal arrives at the antenna array from different paths successively, and the DoA estimation of which is more difficult than that with uncorrelated signals.
-The time intervals between adjacent arriving paths are set to be $1\text{ns}$ to generate approximately coherent signals, thereby revealing the universal applicability of RIPF-CSM.
-To display the performance and computational complexity of each method under different numbers of paths, we give the results when $N=1,2,3$, respectively.
-In addition, for each case of path number, we respectively select three different DoA groups as shown in TABLE II.
-The
+Then, the radius of UCA is computed as $r=c/[4({{f}_{0}}+B/2)\sin(\pi/M)]$.
+The scenario with approximately coherent signals is considered, i.e., the same signal arrives at the antenna array from different paths successively.
+It is more difficult for such scenario to estimate the DoAs accurately than the scenario with uncorrelated signals, thereby revealing the universal applicability of RIPF-CSM.
+The time interval between the paths with adjacent arriving time are set to be $1\text{ns}$.
+To display the DoA estimation performance and computational complexity of each method under different number $N$ of paths, the results with $N=1,2,3$ are respectively given.
+In addition, for each case of $N$, three different DoA groups are respectively selected as shown in Table 2.
+The simulation results of different groups with the same $N$ are counted together.